Blosc/blosc2_grok/README.md

 ## Parameters for compression

-The following parameters are available for compression for grok, with its defaults.
+The following parameters are available for compression for grok, with their defaults.
 Most of them are named after the ones in the [Pillow library](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#jpeg-2000-saving) and have the same meaning.
-The ones that are not in Pillow are marked with a `*` and you can get more information about them in the [grok documentation](https://github.com/GrokImageCompression/grok/wiki/3.-grk_compress).
+The ones that are not in Pillow are marked with a `*` and you can get more information about them in the [grok documentation](https://github.com/GrokImageCompression/grok/wiki/3.-grk_compress), or by following the provided links.

     'tile_size': (0, 0),
     'tile_offset': (0, 0),